Duct (flow): Homes

+Duct cleaning in homes is typically unnecessary and unhelpful.
+There is no scientific evidence that it improves indoor air quality or improves the residents' health.
+In fact, the process of vacuuming or blowing dust out of the ducts may temporarily increase air pollution by stirring up settled dust.
+Additionally, some duct cleaning companies spray irritating biocide chemicals into the ducts.
+No major public health agency or non-profit health organization in the US recommends regular duct cleaning.
+The U.S. Environmental Protection Agency (EPA) says "Duct cleaning has never been shown to actually prevent health problems".

+Cleaning of a home's duct system may be necessary or helpful if there is "substantial visible mold growth" in the system, if there is smoke damage after a fire, if the ducts were not sealed off during a dusty home renovation project, or if there is a vermin infestation in the duct work.
+In other cases, such as insulated ducts that molded after getting wet, the duct work may need to be removed and replaced instead of being cleaned.

+Cleaning other parts of a home's heating and air conditioning systems, such as replacing the air filters and inspecting the fan blades, may provide benefits in terms of energy efficiency and longer equipment lifespan.

 Commercial inspection

 In commercial settings, regular inspection of ductwork is recommended by several standards.
 One standard recommends inspecting supply ducts every 1–2 years, return ducts every 1–2 years, and air handling units annually.
 Another recommends visual inspection of internally lined ducts annually Duct cleaning should be based on the results of those inspections.

 Inspections are typically visual, looking for water damage or biological growth.
 When visual inspection needs to be validated numerically, a vacuum test (VT) or deposit thickness test (DTT) can be performed.
 A duct with less than 0.75 mg/100m^{2} is considered to be clean, per the NADCA standard.
 A Hong Kong standard lists surface deposit limits of 1g/m^{2} for supply and return ducts and 6g/m^{2} for exhaust ducts, or a maximum deposit thickness of 60 μm in supply and return ducts, and 180 μm for exhaust ducts.
 In the UK, CIBSE standard TM26 recommends duct cleaning if measured bacterial content is more than 29 colony forming units (CFU) per 10 cm^{2}; contamination is classified as "low" below 10 CFU/cm^{2}, "medium" at up to 20 CFU/cm^{2}, and "high" when measured above 20 CFU/cm^{2}.